matteoferla/Fragmenstein/victor.md

 # Victor

 Victor is a pipeline class.
-This has many features and is rather complicated in its setup: but then a point and click solution that works universally is a bad solution.
+This has many features and can be rather complicated in its setup: but then a point and click solution that works universally without customisation is a bad solution for molecular modelling.

+Victor does the following steps:

+* Is given a followup to test and the mol objects of its inspiration and the pdb template file.
+* Calls Fragmenstein class
+* Parameterises the mol
+* Generates the constraints
+* Calls Igor
+* Can do some extras

+Whereas each instance call of Victor can be customised with various arguments, such as `smiles` and `hits` etc.
+Core settings controlling its behaviour can be set via class attributes:

+The following control fragmenstein and are described in [Fragmenstein class documentation](fragmenstein.md).

+* `fragmenstein_merging_mode`
+* `fragmenstein_debug_draw`
+* `fragmenstein_average_position`

+The following control the warhead conversion methods:

+* `covalent_definitions` (currently defined only for cysteine)
+* `warhead_definitions`

+Others:

+* `error_to_catch`
+* `constraint_function_type`
+* `work_path`

+## Example
 Here is a real world usage that uses multiple features:

 Import pyrosetta and initialised before everything (applies to Igor too):